 And of course the information, nurture and support we offer stays exactly the same, whether it's an all-natural birth, a medicated birth, or a cesarean.
 A birth is a birth, and support is support.
 We're with you, no matter what.

 In Southwest Michigan, we are often allowed to stay with you and your partner in the operating room during the surgery, although this is always a case-by-case decision by your surgeon and anesthesiologist.
 If we are in the OR, we can help explain what is happening during the surgery and show your partner some physical comfort measures to help you deal with the sensations of surgery.
-Sometimes a baby needs to go to the nursery or the NICU after a cesarean birth, in which case the dad or partner generally goes with the baby, and your doula will stay by your side.
-This helps mothers to not feel so alone as the surgery is finished and recovery begins, and helps partners to not feel so torn between mom and baby.
-In most cases, though, the baby will go with the mom to a recovery area, where we can help you establish nursing and skin-to-skin bonding.
+Sometimes a baby needs to go to the nursery or the NICU after a cesarean birth, in which case the other parent generally goes with the baby, and your doula will stay by your side.
+This helps the parent who just gave birth to not feel so alone as the surgery is finished and recovery begins, and helps partners to not feel so torn about who to stay with.
+At a hospital with some routine separation of the birthing parent and baby, you're usually united in the recovery area, where we can help you establish nursing and skin-to-skin bonding.

 And finally, if the cesarean was unexpected, your doula will offer a compassionate, listening ear to help you process the birth.
 We can also connect you with resources like our Birth Kalamazoo VBAC and Cesarean Support Group.